 (Ed.), The monsters and the critics and other essays

 Biar, Liana de Andrade, Naomi Orton & Liliana Cabral Bastos

-This list is based on CrossRef data as of 18 april 2021.
+This list is based on CrossRef data as of 10 april 2022.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.